Blanka Vlašić: Early life

-Blanka Vlašić was born on 8 November 1983 in Split, Socialist Republic of Croatia (which was then part of Yugoslavia).
+Blanka Vlašić was born on 8 November 1983 in Split, Croatia.
 From a young age, she was involved in sports: her mother Venera was a seasoned amateur in basketball and cross-country skiing while her father, Joško Vlašić, was an international athlete who broke the Croatian record in the decathlon.
 Her father brought her to the track while he practised and she dreamed of becoming a professional sprinter.
 As she grew up she tried a number of sports but found that the high jump was particularly well-suited to her tall and slender frame.
 Vlašić shunned the idea of competing in more profitable sports, such as basketball, saying that she preferred the thrill of individual sports.
 She reached the international standard for a high jumper at an early age, setting a personal best of 1.80 metres at fifteen years of age and quickly improving to 1.93 m at sixteen.